nickmanning214/fajita/README.md

 ## Problems that Fajita seeks to solve.

+### The problematic "render" function

+Backbone encourages the use of underscore.js templates and a render function which rerenders the template from scratch.
+This is problematic because string rendering of HTML causes the DOM to be completely refreshed with new elements, so all events and references to elements are lost.
+You can hack your way around the loss of events on the elements with the common practice of calling `this.delegateEvents()` at the end of the render function, but this doesn't solve every problem.
+How will you handle other references to the elements in your view?
+What if you have subviews inside of your view?
+String templates are very problematic to maintain.

+Fajita makes it a rule: after the initial render, there is no "rendering" of the template.
+Instead, the view listens to the model and uses javascript to change the innerHTML of the target element.

+So instead of this:

+    View = Backbone.View.extend({
+        template:_.template(`<h1> <%= firstName %> <%= lastName %> </h1><button> Click me! </button>`),
+        render:function(){
+           this.$el.html(this.template());
+        },
+        events:{
+            "click button":function(){
+                alert(this.model.get("bio"));
+            }
+        }
+    });

+    var lebron = new Backbone.Model({
+        firstName:"LeBron",
+        lastName:"James",
+        bio:"Plays for the Cleveland Cavaliers"
+    });

+    view = new View({
+        model:lebron
+    });
+    view.render();

+### Portability of Views

 The problems that Fajita seeks to solve are firstly, to make views and subviews modular/portable.
 Views are not portable when their template contains model attributes.
 For example, if a view's template looks like:

     `<h1> <%= actor_name %> </h1>`